Suppalerkjrnon/Jr_labs/README.md

-Hello, this is my share space for keeping my work which is not classify.
+Hi there, this is my shared workspace where I store unclassified work.

 Feel free to ask :)